 On 26th February, the Tibetan Youth Congress called off its indefinite hunger strike following a visit by the executive member of International Olympic Committee (IOC) and President of European Olympic Committee Mr. Mario Pescante accompanied by Mr. Maza Pierpaolo, Vice President of Turin organizing committee (TOROC).
 At the press conference organized by the International Olympic Committee at the site of hunger strike, Mr. Mario Pescante assured the hunger strikers that IOC would follow up on the concerns expressed by the hunger strikers.
 He assured to raise the issue of Tibet’s human rights during the official IOC meeting on Sunday.

 1. Gedun Choekyi Nyima, the 11th Panchen Lama, has been missing since 1995.
 The Chinese authorities have repeatedly stated that he’s alive.
 We demand concrete evidence that he is indeed alive.

 2. In 2005, Tulku Tenzin Delek was sentenced to life imprisonment on alleged charges of “endangering national security”.
 Many other Tibetans have been imprisoned after engaging in political activity.
 The Chinese authorities have claimed that these people were sentenced to a fair judicial process.
-We demand that the PRC should produce a convincing evidence that the judicial proceedings have taken place in a fair manner.
+We demand that the PRC should produce a piece of convincing evidence that the judicial proceedings have taken place in a fair manner.

 3. The PRC government maintains the position that Tibetans enjoy human rights in Tibet, despite many reports of human rights violations, including freedom of religion.
-We demand that the PRC produce a concrete evidence that the Tibetans are enjoying human rights in Tibet.
+We demand that the PRC produce a piece of concrete evidence that the Tibetans are enjoying human rights in Tibet.